USS Terry (DD-25)

-USS Terry (DD-25) was a modified Paulding-class destroyer in the United States Navy during World War I, and later in the United States Coast Guard, designated CG-19.
+USS Terry (hull number DD-25) was a modified Paulding-class destroyer in the United States Navy during World War I, and later in the United States Coast Guard, designated CG-19.
 She was the first ship named for Edward A. Terry, and the first ship commanded by future Fleet Admiral and Chief of Naval Operations Ernest J. King.

 Terry was laid down on 8 February 1909 at Newport News, Virginia, by the Newport News Shipbuilding Company, launched on 21 August 1909, sponsored by Mrs. George Henry Rock, and commissioned on 18 October 1910, Lieutenant Commander Martin E. Trench in command.

 United States Navy

 Pre-World War I

 Following trials off the east coast, Terry joined the Atlantic Fleet Torpedo Flotilla in winter operations in Cuban waters.
 She conducted both torpedo exercises with the flotilla and general maneuvers with the Fleet as a whole.
 In 1911 Terry made the first airplane rescue at sea, saving the life of James McCurdy 10 miles from Havana, Cuba.
 The routine of winter maneuvers in the Caribbean alternated with spring and summer operations along the New England coast continued until November 1913, when she arrived at Charleston, South Carolina for overhaul.

 Soon after entering Charleston Navy Yard, Terry was placed in reserve.
 Though still in reserve after her overhaul was completed, Terry continued to be active.
 During 1914, she patrolled the coast of Florida, and by February 1915, she was back in Cuban waters for winter maneuvers.
 That summer, Terry steamed as far north as Newport, Rhode Island to conduct another round of torpedo exercises.
 Upon completion of the mission, she returned to her base at Charleston.

 By 1 January 1916, the torpedo boat destroyer was operating with a reduced complement destroyer division.
 On the 31st, she cruised with units of the Atlantic Fleet to Key West, Florida.
 In May, she steamed to Santo Domingo.
 On 10 June, while maneuvering in the inner harbor at Puerto Plata, she struck a reef and settled until the greater part of the main deck was submerged.
 On the 13th, under the supervision of the commanding officer of Sacramento, Terry's officers and men joined the staff of a wrecking company in salvage operations.
 The warship was refloated on 26 June, temporarily repaired by 7 July, and returned to Charleston Navy Yard on 15 July.